 The District received authorization from an election held on November 8, 2016 to issue bonds of the District in an aggregate principal amount not to exceed \$24,000,000 to finance school facilities projects as specified in the measure approved by eligible voters within the District.
 The proposition required approval by at least 55 percent of the votes cast by eligible voters within the District (the 2016 Authorization).
+The bonds represent the first series of the authorized bonds to be issued under the 2016 Authorization.

-The District issued Series A bonds on March 16, 2017 in the amount of \$8,500,000, Series B bonds on November 8, 2018 in the amount of \$9,500,000 and Series C Bonds on August 1, 2021 in the amount of \$6,000,000.
+The District issued Series A bonds on March 16, 2017 in the amount of \$8,500,000, and Series B bonds on November 8, 2018 in the amount of \$9,500,000.